-- Solve the homework exercises and show all your work on a separate notebook. - Clearly label the title of the assignment and the Question number (#) for each exercise.
+- Do your homework assignments in a separate notebook (just for homework). - Write good notes when you watch the videos in the media part of each assignment. - Clearly label the title of the assignment and the Question number (#) for each exercise.
 All your solutions must be clearly labeled and in order. - Write all your work neatly for each exercise.